 Rate this article

 In certain cases, companies opened in Denmark don't pay their debts to the suppliers, even in a strong economy as Denmark has nowadays.

 Just like in any other jurisdiction, there are two phases of the debt collection procedure in Denmark: a pre-judicial stage and a judicial stage.

-The amicable settlement is also containing the debtor’s confirmation that he agrees to pay those debts and the payment conditions.
+The amicable settlement also includes the debtor’s confirmation that he agrees to pay those debts and the payment conditions.
 In case of non-payment, this document can be used against the debtor in the judicial phase.

 Please watch the video below for more information on debt collection in Denmark:

-- The simplified procedure is used when the claims are not exceeding 50000 DKK.
+- The simplified procedure is used when the claims do not exceed 50,000 DKK.
 The bailiff is sending a request for payment that can be contested no later than 14 days.
-If it’s not contested, the Bailiff can endorse the request of payment.
+If it’s not contested, the Bailiff can endorse the request of payment;

-If the debtor is contesting the request, the ordinary procedure must be instituted.
+- If the debtor is contesting the request, the ordinary procedure must be instituted.
 The ordinary procedure is also used in case the debts are above 50,000 DKK.

 The bailiff is serving the writ drawn up by the attorney to the debtor.
 The attorney is submitting this writ at the Court Registry.

 The hearing of the case is made no later than 1 to 3 months after submitting the writ.